In the Midst of Civilized Europe cover art

 Narrated by: Leighton Pugh

-Buy Now for £17.81
+Buy Now for £17.56

-Buy Now for £17.81
+Buy Now for £17.56

 Between 1918 and 1921, over a hundred thousand Jews were murdered in Ukraine by peasants, townsmen, and soldiers who blamed the Jews for the turmoil of the Russian Revolution.
 In hundreds of separate incidents, ordinary people robbed their Jewish neighbors with impunity, burned down their houses, ripped apart their Torah scrolls, sexually assaulted them, and killed them.
-Largely forgotten today, these pogroms - ethnic riots - dominated headlines and international affairs in their time.
+Largely forgotten today, these pogroms—ethnic riots—dominated headlines and international affairs in their time.
 Aid workers warned that six million Jews were in danger of complete extermination.
 Twenty years later, these dire predictions would come true.

 Drawing upon long-neglected archival materials, including thousands of newly discovered witness testimonies, trial records, and official orders, acclaimed historian Jeffrey Veidlinger shows for the first time how this wave of genocidal violence created the conditions for the Holocaust.
 Through stories of survivors, perpetrators, aid workers, and governmental officials, he explains how so many different groups of people came to the same conclusion: that killing Jews was an acceptable response to their various problems.
-In riveting prose, In the Midst of Civilized Europe repositions the pogroms as a defining moment of the 20th century.
+In riveting prose, In the Midst of Civilized Europe repositions the pogroms as a defining moment of the twentieth century.

 A Macmillan Audio production from Metropolitan Books